top of page

 3. The True Cost and Value of a DPT Degree

-During this session we will analyze several factors including tuition, opportunity costs, clinical requirements, and benchmarking data to understand where and why the financial return on investment (ROI) of the DPT is under pressure—and what can be done to improve it.
+During this session we analyzed several factors including tuition, opportunity costs, clinical requirements, and benchmarking data to understand where and why the financial return on investment (ROI) of the DPT is under pressure—and what can be done to improve it.
 We will explore opportunities to leverage the Physical Therapy Graduation Questionnaire (PT-GQTM) and other benchmarking data to align with accreditation standards, identify educational “signatures,” and target high-cost, low-value practices for reform.

 Summit Format: